JamesSkemp/words/content/post/configuration-files-for-windows-forms-applications.md

 +++
-title = "Configuration files for Windows Forms Applications" summary = "Using configuration files may be the preferred method, but if it is, why is it so difficult to find resources on how to do so?
+title = "Configuration files for Windows Forms Applications" description = "Using configuration files may be the preferred method, but if it is, why is it so difficult to find resources on how to do so?
 Here's what I did." draft = false comments = true date = "2009-03-05T22:10:00-06:00"